replicatedhq/help-center/README.md

 ### Indexing Content

 Included in this project is the [hugo-algolia](https://github.com/10Dimensional/hugo-algolia) package, which crawls the /content folder of the site and indexes all the content.
-If you want to re-index the site and/or add new docs content, you can use the following commands:
+If you want to re-index the site and/or send new docs content to Algolia, you can use the following commands:

 #### Index the site
 This command indexes the whole site and puts content into a single array.